acini/autowikibot-py/README.md

 1. comment with banned users list separated by single newline
 2. comment with excluded subreddits (without /r/) list separated by single newline
+3. comment with list of subreddits where bot will only reply to top level (root) comments
-3. comment with a number indicating total number of posts made by bot.
+4. comment with a number indicating total number of posts made by bot.
 Set 0 at first setup.

 Second, You need to create a file called datafile.inf and have following data in it on separate lines: